chr15m/bugout/README.md

 This is a functional prototype.
 It's pre-alpha quality software.
 Be careful.

-## Quick start

-Try the [demo server](https://chr15m.github.io/bugout/) and [client](https://chr15m.github.io/bugout/client.html) to get started.

-Or try the [message board demo](https://chr15m.github.io/bugout/examples/messageboard.html) running live on a server tab somewhere.
+Try the [demo](https://chr15m.github.io/), leave a message on the [message board demo](https://chr15m.github.io/bugout/examples/messageboard.html), or [run you own server-in-a-tab](https://chr15m.github.io/bugout/server.html).

 ## Install